Mathis Jangéal

-Mathis Jangeal (born 24 June 2008) is a French professional footballer who plays as an attacking midfielder for the Ligue 1 club Paris Saint-Germain.
+Mathis Jangéal (or Jangeal; born 24 June 2008) is a French professional footballer who plays as an attacking midfielder for Primeira Liga club Famalicão.

 Early life

-Born in Longjumeau, France, Jangeal moved to Guadeloupe with his family at 6 months old where he played with Stade Lamentinois from the age of 5.
-At 15, he moved to Martinique and played there for Emulation and Case-Pilote.
+Born in Longjumeau, France, Jangéal moved to Guadeloupe with his family at 6 months old where he played with Stade Lamentinois from the age of 5.
+In 2015, he moved to Martinique and played there for Emulation and Case-Pilote.

 Club career

-On 21 July 2021, Jangeal joined the pre-youth academy (centre de préformation) of Paris Saint-Germain (PSG), becoming the first player to move from the PSG youth academies in the Antilles or French Guaina to the club's pre-academy in metropolitan France.
+On 21 July 2021, Jangéal joined the pre-youth academy (centre de préformation) of Paris Saint-Germain (PSG), becoming the first player to move from the PSG youth academies in the Antilles and French Guiana to the club's pre-academy in metropolitan France.
 On 13 May 2022, he extended his contract with Paris Saint-Germain for three seasons.
 He made his senior and professional debut with Paris Saint-Germain as a substitute in a 2–0 Ligue 1 win over Auxerre on 27 September 2025.

+On 22 May 2026, Jangéal scored a brace in the Coupe Gambardella final, including a stoppage-time penalty, helping PSG to a 3–2 victory over Montpellier for their first title in 35 years.
+On 13 June, he scored a brace in the Championnat National U19 final, with PSG winning 2–1 over Clermont to take home a third successive league title.

+On 27 June 2026, Jangéal signed a five-year contract with Primeira Liga club Famalicão, leaving Paris Saint-Germain on a free transfer.

 International career

-Born in metropolitan France, Jangeal is of Martiniquais and Guadeloupean descent.
+Born in metropolitan France, Jangéal is of Martiniquais and Guadeloupean descent.
 He debuted with the France U16s for friendlies in 2023 and 2024.
-On February 2025, he was called up to the France U17s for a set of 2025 UEFA European Under-17 Championship qualification matches.
+In February 2025, he was called up to the France U17s for a set of 2025 UEFA European Under-17 Championship qualification matches.